jspreddy/HotCatz/README.md

 1. Site runs as a one-page app without refreshes.
 For example, if user A is on the site and user B is voting, it would be great for A to see the the leaderboard update in realtime.
 Same goes for new cats being added by other users.

-2. Cat photo preview before submitting the new cat contestant.
+2. Cat photo preview and/or cropping functionality before submitting the new cat contestant.

 3. Responsive, mobile UI.
 Make sure the responsive design doesn't break the desktop browser experience.